sarahcrosby/project-five-django/README.md

 Fifth and final project for the Code Institute: Full Stack Frameworks with Django.

+Real world need - informative blog.
+When live, would generate an income.

+Bootstrap theme, customised.

 Commits:
 1. Initial commit.
 2. Created superuser.
 Added accounts templates and log in functionality.